Choosing the right mix of asset classes

 Equities are shares of ownership in a company.
-Over the long term, investing in equities can generate higher returns than simply saving in a bank or building society account*, helping you meet your investment objectives.
+Over the long term, investing in equities has the potential to generate higher returns than simply saving in a bank or building society account*, which could help you meet your investment objectives.

-* Up to £75,000 of your money is secure in a bank or building society through the Financial Services Compensation Scheme, unlike stocks and shares or fixed interest investments which are less secure.
+* Up to £85,000 of your money is secure in a bank or building society through the Financial Services Compensation Scheme, unlike stocks and shares or fixed income investments which are less secure.